bcc-code/bcc-media-platform/cms/README.md

 # BrunstadTV CMS

-## Local setup
+# Local setup

-First you need to create a localized version of `.template.env` file.
+## Prerequisities

+You need:
+- docker
+- npm

+If using windows (without wsl), you also need:
+- make for windows ([choco](https://chocolatey.org/install) install make)
+- some bash terminal, like git-bash

+## Setup

-Then you can run `make init`, which sets up the database and migrates it to the latest version.
+Run `make init`, which sets up the database and migrates it to the latest version.

-You can quickly destroy your local db and run migrations again with `make reset`.
+Tip: You can quickly destroy your local db and run migrations again with `make reset`.

-## Starting locally
+## Start the cms

 You can start a local instance (after completing the above section) using `make run`

-The initial credentials are:
+The initial login credentials are:

 Username: admin@brunstad.tv
 Pass: btv123

-## Issues
+# Issues

 ###  Snapshots and apply